-Do you drink coffee?
+Do you drink coffee and have PCOS?
 The coffee bean contains a bunch of natural compounds that affect your body in various ways.

 These compounds include caffeine, phenols, diterpenes, trigonelline and minerals such as potassium and magnesium.

 There is some evidence to suggest that caffeine reduces insulin sensitivity.
 Reduced insulin sensitivity can make it harder for you to gain the upper hand over your symptoms.

 However, caffeine intake has also been associated with weight loss, as well as improved circulation and reduced tendency for blood clots.

 Other compounds in coffee appear to have beneficial effects.
 They have antioxidant properties and appear to reduce inflammation and help with blood sugar control.